SuperRunt/ParseHelpers/README.md

-I tried to use the PFQueryTableViewController, but I couldn't since the objects property (the list of PFObjects returned when the controller runs it's queryForTable).
+I tried to use the PFQueryTableViewController, but I couldn't since the objects property (the list of PFObjects returned when the controller runs it's queryForTable) is readonly.
 The LogViewController is a UITableViewController subclass, and it has a method called syncWithUnsavedData that 'mixes' the cached objects and the objects that are in the persistent store.
 It's a little messy, but it works...